 No, there is no requirement for appearing in the FRM exam.
 However, in order to be FRM certified, candidates must:

-- Upon passing FRM Part I, candidates must pass FRM Part II within 4 years.
+- Upon passing FRM Level I, candidates must pass FRM Level II within 4 years.

-- Demonstrate 2 years of professional full-time financial risk management work experience (within 5 years upon passing FRM Part II) and maintain an active GARP membership.
+- Demonstrate 2 years of professional full-time financial risk management work experience (within 5 years upon passing FRM Level II) and maintain an active GARP membership.

 What is the format of the FRM exam?